MartinvonBerg/GpxTaggerApp/SECURITY.md

 | ------- | ------------------ |
 | 1.0.0   | :white_check_mark: |

 Security Scanning was done by Sourcery for V1.0.0.
+There were three issues reported with high Severity (80).
+These are relevant only if you want to hack yourself.
+In other words: Don't use this App in productive Environments!

 ## Reporting a Vulnerability